mogilvie/GdprBundle/README.md

 ```
 Look at the PersonalData object constants for the full range of options available.

+TODO: Working on a PersonalData Validator that will allow validation of the field data against standard symfony constraints.
+In the meantime use the form constraints.

 ## Step 4: Converting your database.